Lagosuchus: History

 The type species Lagosuchus talampayensis was first described by Alfred S. Romer in 1971, who considered it a "pseudosuchian" (then a collection of various non-dinosaurian "thecodonts").
 In 1972 he named a second species, Lagosuchus lilloensis, known from larger and more well-preserved specimens.
 A later review by Jose Bonaparte in 1975 synonymized the two species and considered Lagosuchus intermediate between "pseudosuchians" and saurischian dinosaurs.

 Modern authors now consider at least L. lilloensis to be firmly on the lineage of archosaurs leading to dinosaurs.
 However, the genus Lagosuchus is regarded by some to be dubious.
 Paul Sereno and Andrea Arcucci considered L. talampayensis to be undiagnosable in a 1994 study, and reclassified L. lilloensis as a new genus, Marasuchus.

 In 2019, PULR 09, the holotype skeleton of L. talampayensis, was redescribed by Federico Agnolin and Martin Ezcurra.
 They argued that the skeleton was not only diagnostic, but indistinguishable from specimens of Marasuchus lilloensis.
 As a result, they supported the synonymy proposed by Bonaparte, referring specimens of Marasuchus lilloensis back to Lagosuchus talampayensis.
+Many Lagosuchus/Marasuchus fossils were discussed during the creation of a musculoskeletal model in 2024.

 The Chañares Formation's age has been through much debate.
 It has traditionally been considered to belong to the Ladinian stage, the last stage of the Middle Triassic.
 Radiometric dating in 2016 has dated the main fossiliferous section of the formation to the early Carnian stage, near the start of the Late Triassic.